-Shocking high number of SMBs still lack their own website.
-However, from this fact, we can not reach to a straight conclusion that they are not active in ecommerce at all.
-Marketplaces like eBay and Amazon let SMBs to leverage ecommerce, in their big branding shadow, even if those businesses do not have their own domain hosting their independently running webshop.
+The shockingly high number of SMBs still lack their website.
+However, from this fact, we can not reach to a straight conclusion that they are not active in e-commerce at all.
+Marketplaces like eBay and Amazon let SMBs leverage e-commerce, in their big branding shadow, even if those businesses do not have their domain hosting their independently running webshop.

-Actually, such an SMB ecommerce strategy might be logical and more effective for some businesses to drive online revenues rather than building up their own branding under their own website.
+Such an SMB e-commerce strategy might be logical and more effective for some businesses to drive online revenues rather than building up their branding under their website.
 A study conducted by PwC showed that nearly half of the online shoppers named Amazon as their favorite online retailer and more than 10% named eBay as such.
-From the performance perspective, these two giant marketplaces drive around the 30% of the total ecommerce website traffic.
+From the performance perspective, these two giant marketplaces drive around 30% of the total e-commerce website traffic.

-Online presence is more of crafting an experience to fulfil the need of shoppers finding what they are looking for, online.
-The online attention span of consumers is quite fragmented today, so the SMBs should be monitoring those diversified channels where shopper browse online closely, and make sure that they integrate their product information across those channels like Amazon, eBay, Google Shopping and more.
+Online presence is more of crafting experience to fulfill the need of shoppers finding what they are looking for, online.
+The online attention span of consumers is quite fragmented today, so the SMBs should be monitoring those diversified channels where shopper browse online closely and make sure that they integrate their product information across those channels like Amazon, eBay, Google Shopping and more.

-With that (being findable online) in mind, actually small and medium service-oriented businesses might also think similarly.
-The key for SMBs here, is to be discoverable online, as that’s the common way of discovering in today’s world.
+With that (being findable online) in mind, small and medium service-oriented businesses might also think similarly.
+The key for SMBs here is to be discoverable online, as that’s the common way of discovering in today’s world.

-In short, there are many opportunities for SMBs to dive into ecommerce, and leverage it to full extent.
-And the focal point of an SMB ecommerce strategy is to prioritise existing and opening up a shop where their customers are, and that’s quite clearly, the internet. – either on desktop or mobile or whatever the bright future of ecommerce will bring.
+In short, there are many opportunities for SMBs to dive into e-commerce, and leverage it to the full extent.
+And the focal point of an SMB e-commerce strategy is to prioritize existing and opening up a shop where their customers are, and that’s quite clear the internet. – either on desktop or mobile or whatever the bright future of e-commerce will bring.